5 Ways The Early Church Was Different From The Ones Now

 3. Hospitable

-5. Values and Principles
+5. Strong Values

 What an exemplary leadership and behavior shown by the early church to their members, the rulers of the Roman empire, and to the world at large.
 Can the church of today practice this blameless behavior today?
 We need to introspect and change ourselves first, before we point fingers at others.